fmcpherson/jekyll/about.md

 [jekyll-organization]: https://github.com/jekyll

 This is an edit that I have made to test editing from my iPad.
+That worked **perfectly!**